-Uncover the enchanting tales of Macao’s past in Our Lady of Fatima Parish, which is one of eight intriguing self-guided walking trails in Macao.
+If you’ve been to Macau before then you might have already ticked these places to visit in Macau off your list.
+Uncover the enchanting tales of Macao’s past in Our Lady of Fatima Parish, which is one of eight intriguing self-guided walking trails of Macao’s tourist spots.
 Download the Step Out Macao app and explore this culturally-diverse Macao neighbourhood with its engrossing East-meets-West history.

 Macao has something for everyone.
 Whether you want to taste Macao’s unique food or see Macao’s lovely architecture, Macao will satisfy your appetite – both literally and figuratively.